rbergm/PostBOUND/docs/source/core/optimization.rst

 To aid the implementation of new optimizers, PostBOUND provides a number of commonly used data structures:

-The :class:`JoinGraph <postbound.optimizer.JoinGraph>` can be used to keep track of relations that have already been joined or that can be integrated into a join tree.
+The :class:`~postbound.optimizer.JoinGraph` can be used to keep track of relations that have already been joined or that can be integrated into a join tree.

 Other utilities are implemented as pre-defined optimization stages, see :doc:`../advanced/existing-strategies` for